cs3110/textbook/basics/debugging.md

 3.  **Fix the bug.** The fix might be a simple correction of a typo.
 Or it might reveal a design flaw that causes you to make major changes.
-    Consider whether you might need to apply the fix to other locations in your code based—for example, was it a copy and paste error?
+    Consider whether you might need to apply the fix to other locations in your code base—for example, was it a copy and paste error?
 If so, do you need to refactor your code?

 4.  **Permanently add the small test case to your test suite.** You